FengAoWang/scTFBridge/README.md

 # scTFBridge
 [![PyPI Version](https://img.shields.io/pypi/v/sctfbridge.svg)](https://pypi.org/project/sctfbridge/)

-**scTFBridge: A Disentangled Deep Generative Model Informed by TF-Motif Binding for Gene Regulation Inference in Single-Cell Multi-Omics**
+**scTFBridge** is a novel disentangled deep generative model for single-cell multi-omics integration.
+It is specifically designed to infer gene regulatory networks (GRNs) by leveraging transcription factor (TF)-motif binding information as a biological prior.

-This is the source code of scTFBridge, consisting of quick start instructions. scTFBridge is a novel single-cell multi-omics integration method designed for modality disentanglement and gene regulatory network (GRN) inference.
-It leverages transcription factor (TF)-motif binding information to model complex regulatory relationships in single-cell data, enabling researchers to uncover insights into gene regulation across multiple omics layers.
+This method models the complex regulatory relationships in single-cell data, allowing researchers to uncover deep insights into gene regulation across multiple omics layers, such as scRNA-seq and scATAC-seq.

 ![scTFBridge Overview](figure1.png)